 Boards of Directors

-Organizational success turns in no small degree on striking the right balance between the role of Senior Management and the Board of Directors.
+Growth, Innovation, Mergers and Acquisitions, Succession, Cyber Security… All involve change and require high-quality leadership.
+Organizational success turns in no small degree on striking the right balance between the role of Senior Management and the role of the Board of Directors.

 An overreaching board can easily perform a profound disservice to the organization it is bound to serve as can a perfunctory or ‘rubber stamp’ board.
 Normalizing and regularizing the discussion of the role of senior management vis-à-vis the Board helps to get and keep the right balance.
 So too with the roles within a Board and the performance of Board members.